tamontealegrep/MarketplaceCondition/README.md

 # Update the types of objects present in each column of the dataframe.
 types_df = categorize_data_types(df)
 ```
+The function `preprocess_str_columns()` reprocesses specified string columns in a DataFrame by removing empty strings, converting string representations of numerical values to floats or integers, and leaving non-string values unchanged.
 ```python
 def preprocess_str_columns(df, columns):
     """